 However, in 1896, the Office changed its mind and gave Marconi the patent for the invention of radio.

 Since then, however, decisions have been changed yet again.
 In 1943, the US Supreme Court overturned the 7777 patents, once again giving recognition to Tesla and other inventors like him.

 Why did Guglielmo Marconi invent the radio?

 Marconi changed the way that we live forever, regardless of how you feel about his battle against Tesla.
-According to many publications over the years, Guglielmo invented radio to do his part in the fight against war.
+According to many publications over the years, Guglielmo invented the radio to do his part in the fight against war.

 In fact, in 1912, Marconi shared in an interview with the Technical World Magazine that he hoped his wireless telegraph would create a “world without war.”

-In Marconi’s opinion, they gave people a better way to communicate, and therefore reduce the need for fighting.
+In Marconi’s opinion, they gave people a better way to communicate, and therefore reduced the need for fighting.
 It was an adorable concept if you think about it – and it wasn’t the only evidence that Marconi had big dreams for the age of radio.